-Following the pretraining phase, we utilize procedure outlined in Algorithm~\ref{alg:train} and Fig \ref{fig:train} to train the deep network augmented with BUNDL.
-Each training epoch includes making a prediction, computing the uncertainty using the MC dropout procedure in Algorithm~\ref{alg:cap}, and a gradient update to learing the deep network weights without additional parameters or storage overhead.
-In addition, the efficiency of Algorithm~\ref{alg:cap} (MC sample computation) can be improved using parallel batch processing.
+Following the pretraining phase, we utilize the steps described in Algorithm~\ref{alg:train} and Fig \ref{train} (middle) to train deep networks with BUNDL.
+Each training epoch includes making a prediction, computing the uncertainty using the MC dropout procedure in Algorithm~\ref{alg:cap}, and a gradient update to tune the deep network weights without additional parameters.
+In addition, the efficiency of Algorithm~\ref{alg:cap} (MC samples) can be improved using parallel processing.

-\subsection{Baseline Comparison Methods}
+\subsection{Baseline comparison methods}

 We compare BUNDL with two state-of-the-art approaches for handling noisy training labels.
 The first approach is Self-Adaptive Learning (SelfAdapt)~\cite{huang2020self}, which uses a weighted sum of given labels and past predictions as a soft-pruning to re-weight and/or leave out noisy samples in loss computation.
 The second approach is a Noisy Adaptation Layer (NAL)~\cite{goldberger2016training}, which uses an EM-like algorithm to jointly estimate both clean and noisy label posteriors.
 We use the ``complex model" variant introduced by the authors, as it is better suited for seizure detection.
-Finally, we include a the traditional cross-entropy loss (CEL) as a baseline, which does not account for label noise and implicitly assumes that the provided labels are accurate.
+Finally, we include a the traditional cross-entropy loss (CEL) as a baseline, which does not account for label noise and assumes that the provided labels are accurate.

-\subsection{Implementation and Evaluation}
+\subsection{Implementation and evaluation}

-As noted above, BUNDL can be used to augment and train any deep network model.
-To underscore this point, we apply BUNDL to three state-of-the-art networks developed for seizure detection.
+As noted, BUNDL can be used to address noisy labels by training any deep network.
+To underscore this, we apply BUNDL to three state-of-the-art seizure detection networks.

-\begin{enumerate} \item \textbf{DeepSOZ:} Our recently-introduced DeepSOZ model~\cite{m2023deepsoz} consists of a transformer with self-attention that extracts both global features across the EEG channels and channel-wise features for each time window.
-The global features, representing the patient-level information, are processed by a long short-term memory (LSTM) network, which specializes in modeling temporal dependencies.
-The LSTM uses these global features to predict the occurrence of seizure activity (i.e., seizure detection).
-Simultaneously, the channel-wise features are passed through a pooling layer to aggregates information across time for each channel.
-This pooling allows DeepSOZ to identify the channels most associated with the initiation of seizure activity as the likely onset zone (i.e, seizure localization).
+\begin{enumerate} \item \textbf{DeepSOZ:} Our recently-introduced DeepSOZ model~\cite{m2023deepsoz} consists of a transformer that extracts both global features across the EEG channels and channel-wise features for each time window.
+The global features are processed by a long short-term memory (LSTM) network to predict the occurrence of seizure activity (i.e., seizure detection).
+Simultaneously, the channel-wise features are passed through a pooling layer to aggregate information across time enabling DeepSOZ to identify the channels associated with the onset of seizures (i.e., seizure onset zone localization).